FernandoRocha88/WalkthroughProject02/README.md

 ### Cluster Analysis
+#### Clustering Model
 * We want a ML model to cluster similar customer behaviour.
-It is an unsupervised model
+It is an unsupervised model.
 * Our ideal outcome is provide to our sales team a reliable insight on how to onboard customer with a higher sense of loyalty.
 * The model success metrics are
 	* at least 0.45 for silhoute socre